mesosphere-backup/hdfs-deprecated/README.md

 4. To remove the project build output and downloaded binaries, run `./bin/build-hdfs clean`.

 **NOTE:** The build process builds the artifacts under the `$PROJ_DIR/build` directory.
 A number of zip and tar files are cached under the `cache` directory for faster subsequent builds.
 The tarball used for installation is hdfs-mesos-x.x.x.tgz which contains the scheduler and the executor to be distributed.
+**NOTE:** It is possible to build for DCOS from the build script using: `./bin/build-hdfs dcos` it also works with the other parameters such as: `./bin/build-hdfs nocompile dcos`

 Installing HDFS-Mesos on your Cluster
 --------------------------